Frugal Living – Extremely Frugal Tips and Tricks

 You can get free rags from Menards all the time with rebates or you can just cut up old clothes or sheets to use.
 You can even make fancy Un-Paper Towels if you wish!
 I keep them right under the sink so I’m not tempted to grab the paper towels.
 Not only are we saving money but we are recycling!

-If you go through one roll of paper towel a week and you pay $1 per roll, that’s $52 a year.
+If you go through one roll of paper towels a week and you pay $1 per roll, that’s $52 a year.
 What could you do for an extra $52 a year?

 Make one freezer meal per week.

-When I told the hubby this frugal tip he asked how this saves you money.
-Here’s my thoughts… There are some nights when I finish working and I’m just too tired to cook.
-Those are the nights when it’s tempting to have the hubby grab something fast from the store to make for supper.
+There are some nights when I finish working and I’m just too tired to cook.
+Those are the nights when it’s tempting to have my husband grab something fast from the store to make for supper.

 By putting away a meal I have the option of having a lazy night during the week and I don’t have to compromise my diet or my budget.
 And I’m not saying that you have to make a special time during the week to create that meal for the freezer.
 One evening while you are preparing supper just make a double batch, and stick part of it in the freezer for later.
 So simple!